atharvviit26/EcoSort-CNN/README.md

 # 🌿 EcoSort-CNN: Waste Classification using Deep Learning

 **EcoSort-CNN** is a deep learning project that classifies waste into two categories: **Organic (O)** and **Recyclable (R)**.
-The updated version uses **transfer learning and fine-tuning on a pre-trained VGG16 model**, originally trained on ImageNet, to enhance classification accuracy and robustness.
+Uses **transfer learning and fine-tuning on a pre-trained VGG16 model**, originally trained on ImageNet, to enhance classification accuracy and robustness.
 This promotes intelligent waste segregation and contributes to sustainable waste management practices.

 ---